“Why can’t they let [Judy Garland] be pleasingly plump and keep her weight and health up?” – Ida Jean Kain, 1949

 December 13, 1945: William Inge mentioned Decca’s latest album release of songs from The Harvey Girls in his “Record Album” column.
 He didn’t care much for Virginia O’Brien’s rendition of “The Wild, Wild West.”

-December 13, 1945: Here’s an interesting article about top salaries in the U.S. and Hollywood occupied most of the positions.
-It’s interesting that Fred MacMurray was the top earner of movie stars and even more interesting that Deanna Durbin was the highest-paid actress at an annual salary of $326,491.
+December 13, 1945: Here’s an interesting article about top salaries in the U.S., and Hollywood occupied most of the positions.
+Fred MacMurray was the top earner of movie stars and Deanna Durbin was the highest-paid actress at an annual salary of $326,491.
 Judy’s listed as earning $227, 013.

-December 13, 1949: Here’s an interesting article written by Ida Jean Kain for “The Evening Times” in Sayre, Pennsylvania (and probably published elsewhere).
-Kain bemoans Hollywood’s (and MGM’s) insistence that their actresses stay insanely thin (much like today).
+December 13, 1949: Here’s an article, written by Ida Jean Kain for “The Evening Times” in Sayre, Pennsylvania (and probably published elsewhere), that is a rarity in that Kain bemoans Hollywood’s (and MGM’s) insistence that their actresses stay insanely thin (much like today).
 She remarked that Judy looked much better heavier than bone thin.
 She also talks about the real cause of Judy’s “temperament” which she believed was plain old nervous exhaustion.

 December 13, 1950: Here’s a fun ad for MGM Records releases including Summer Stock.